mahaloz/old_mahaloz.re/_posts/ctf/2020-09-13-csaw-quals-2020-blox.md

 ### Static Analysis of the Binary

-At the time we solved this challenge, there was no binary released, so we had to leak it directly from `gdb` interface.
+At the time we solved this challenge, there was no binary released, so we had to leak it directly from the ret2systems `gdb` interface.
 This is somewhat trivial since you can just dump all the contents of memory and copy it out select-master style.

-Once we have the binary we can locate to functions that appear to be doing the `check_cheat_codes()` operations at: `0x2537` and `0x261a`.
+Once we have the binary we can locate two functions that appear to be doing the `check_cheat_codes()` operations at: `0x2537` and `0x261a`.
 The latter of the two looks something like this:
 ```c
 [...]